 The SAS Intelligence Platform: Desktop Application Administration Guide contains new and updated administrative tasks that are associated with seven client applications.

 Documentation Enhancements

-For SAS 9.2, the SAS Intelligence Platform: Desktop Application Administration Guide contains the following enhancements:
+For SAS 9.3, the SAS Intelligence Platform: Desktop Application Administration Guide contains enhancements for the following applications.